Microbiology of nontuberculous mycobacteria

 With the availability of 16S ribosomal DNA sequencing and high-performance liquid chromatography (HPLC), and polymerase chain reaction-restriction length polymorphism analysis (PRA), the number of new species of NTM has risen dramatically with the naming of species such as Mycobacterium genavense, Mycobacterium interjectum, Mycobacterium triplex, Mycobacterium celatum, and Mycobacterium lentiflavum.
 Over 160 species have been recognized in the genus Mycobacterium .

 The microbiology of NTM will be reviewed here.
 Other issues related to NTM are discussed separately.
-(See "Diagnosis of nontuberculous mycobacterial infections of the lungs in HIV-negative patients" and "Pathogenesis of nontuberculous mycobacterial infections" and "Treatment of Mycobacterium avium complex lung infection".)
+(See "Diagnosis of nontuberculous mycobacterial infections of the lungs in HIV-negative patients" and "Pathogenesis of nontuberculous mycobacterial infections" and "Treatment of Mycobacterium avium complex lung infection in adults".)

 Within the genus Mycobacterium, four groups of human pathogens can be delineated on the basis of microbiologic, clinical, and epidemiologic characteristics (table 1):